tomohiro/bundlizer/README.md

 Bundlizer
 ================================================================================

-The Bundlizer is RubyGems and Bundler apps management tool from the command line. _DO NOT USE sudo_
+The Bundlizer is RubyGems and Bundler apps management tool from the command line. _DO NOT NEED sudo_

 [![Build Status](https://secure.travis-ci.org/Tomohiro/bundlizer.png)](https://secure.travis-ci.org/Tomohiro/bundlizer)